Finite-time effects on a first-order irreversible phase transition: Numerical Results

 In order to gain insight into the behavior at higher pressures, it is useful to analyze results for $p_{CO}>p_2$ fixing the time $t_s$.
-Figure \ref{fig.satur} shows the mean coverage $\langle\theta_{CO}\rangle$ and the susceptibility $\chi_{CO}$ of the $CO$-species, given by Eqs. (\ref{Eq:theta}) and (\ref{Eq:chi}) , respectively, versus the pressure $p_{CO}(t)$ given by Eq. (\ref{Eq.protocol}).
+Figure \ref{fig.satur} shows the mean coverage $\langle\theta_{CO}(t)\rangle$ and the susceptibility $\chi_{CO}(t)$ of the $CO$-species, given by Eqs. (\ref{Eq:theta}) and (\ref{Eq:chi}) respectively, versus the pressure $p_{CO}(t)$ given by Eq. (\ref{Eq.protocol}).

-The results obtained for the minimum time scale used in this work $t_s=10$k are shown in Figures \ref{fig.satur}(a) and \ref{fig.satur}(b).
+The results obtained for the minimum time scale used in this work $t_s=10$k are shown in Figs. \ref{fig.satur}(a) and \ref{fig.satur}(b).
 From these figures, for small systems ($L<64$), we can observe that our results depend on the system size.
 In this regime, a detailed knowledge of the poisoning time is necessary to introduce the system size $L$ in a complete description of the behavior of the system.
 However, for larger sizes ($64\leq L$), there is no dependence on size $L$.
-This size-independent behavior is observed for both coverage $\langle\theta_{CO}\rangle$ (Fig. \ref{fig.satur}(a)) and fluctuations $\chi_{CO}$ (Fig. \ref{fig.satur}(b)).
+This size-independent behavior is observed for both coverage $\langle\theta_{CO}(t)\rangle$ (Fig. \ref{fig.satur}(a)) and fluctuations $\chi_{CO}(t)$ (Fig. \ref{fig.satur}(b)).
 We will call the minimum size from which we observe size independence the saturation length $L_{\texttt{sat}}$.
-Therefore, for $t_s=10$ k we have $L_{\texttt{sat}}\approx64$.
-The same analysis can be performed in Figures \ref{fig.satur}(c) and \ref{fig.satur}(d), obtained from simulations for the maximum time scale studied in this work $t_s=2560$k.
+Therefore, for $t_s=10$k we have $L_{\texttt{sat}}\approx64$.
+The same analysis can be performed with data shown in Figures \ref{fig.satur}(c) and \ref{fig.satur}(d), obtained from simulations for the maximum time scale studied in this work $t_s=2560$k.
 In this case, the data show size independence for $L_{\texttt{sat}}\approx 256$.
 Thus, the saturation length $L_{\texttt{sat}}$ is an increasing function of the time scale $t_s$.

-In the following, we will study only the finite-time effects by eliminating the finite-size effects and taking the thermodynamic limit $L\rightarrow\infty$ for each $t_s$.
+In the following, we will study only the finite-time effects.
+In order to do that, we eliminate the finite-size effects by taking the thermodynamic limit $L\rightarrow\infty$ for each $t_s$.
 In practice, this regime is reached when the condition $L>L_{\texttt{sat}}$ is satisfied.
-The results shown in Fig. \ref{fig.1} were obtained with samples whose sizes saturate in this sense.
-Therefore, we expect that all the effects shown in Fig. \ref{fig.1} are due to the finite time scale $t_s$.
+The results shown in Figs. \ref{fig.1} and \ref{fig.2} were obtained with samples whose sizes saturate in this sense.
+Therefore, we expect that all the effects shown in Figs. \ref{fig.1} and \ref{fig.2} are due to the finite time scale $t_s$.
 We will refer to these effects as {\it finite-time} effects.